 Wool is a natural, renewable, and sustainable material.

-In the end of its life cycle wool is a nutritious biodegradable product.
+At the end of its life cycle wool is a nutritious biodegradable product.
 In soil it would fully decompose in a period of 3 to 6 months.
 And what is even better is that while decomposing pure wool would become a source of nutrocious fertilizer.
 Did you know that some farmers even use it for their vegetable gardens?

 Clean and dry wool fibers, however, can live forever.
 How long is the life cycle of wool fiber?
 Well if taken good care of it lasts for generations.
-In Bulgaria, where we make our wool filled mattresses and woven wool rugs, most families have at least one wool piece left from parents, grandparents, and grand grand parents.
+In Bulgaria, where we make our wool-filled mattresses and woven wool rugs, most families have at least one wool piece left from parents, grandparents, and grand grand parents.

 Wool purifies and improves the quality of the indoor air, a valuable material for overcoming Sick Building Syndrome.